TejasVarute/Notes/Django REST Framework.md

 ### 2. Serializers -

-- Serializers are responsible for converting complex data such querysets and model instance to native Python datatypes (called serialization) that can then easily rendered into JSON or XML or other context types which understandable by Front end.
+- Serializers are responsible for converting complex data such as querysets and model instances to native Python data types (called serialization) that can then be easily rendered into JSON or XML or other context types which are understandable by Front end.
-- It also provide Deserialization.
+- It also provides Deserialization.
 - `Serialization` - `Complex DataType` (querysets) to `Python native DataType` (dictionary).
 - `Render into JSON` - `Python native DataType` (dictionary) to `JSON Data`.
 - **Serializer class**: It gives a powerful, generic way to control the output of your responses, as well as a ModelSerializer class which provides a useful shortcut for creating serializers that deal with model instances and querysets.
 - Steps to create serializer class

-  - Create a separate `seriealizers.py` file to write all serializers
+  - Create a separate `serializers.py` file to write all serializers
   - import serializers from rest_framework `from rest_framework import serializers`
   - create class inherited with serializer.
     ```python